abigailwilson/100-days-of-code/log.md

 Hour 1 - got program to recognize a win and tie situation.
 Started coding a start and end screen.
 Got a 'reset' button working for the end of the game.

+Hour 2 - got user to be able to select either an "X" or "O" gamepiece and for end screen to acknowledge who won.
+Start screen is working now.

 Link to work: <a href="https://codepen.io/abbywilson/pen/LdWLVz">Tic Tac Toe</a>
 ### Day 80: March 22, 2018